 We first stopped in Matnog Lighthouse, which stands in an isolated island in the middle of the sea.
 The island’s shape looked different from last time, and you can visibly sea the strong currents in different directions surrounding the island.

 As with the last time, we only stopped by here enough to take pictures and move on.

 Finally, we stopped by Juag Lagoon Fish Sanctuary.
 It broke my heart to see that there were some major changes from the last time we were there.
 The beautiful cottages in the middle of the fish sanctuary were damaged and gone.
 Many fishes have escaped, including maming.
 We said Hi to Kuya Alex, who for understandable reason didn’t remember us but remembered our outreach group, Alon ng Pag-asa.
 We asked how he was and so on.

 Boats would come and go, and our group only had limited time to see the fishes in the sanctuary.
 Unlike last time, nobody was given time to swim.
 We were given small bowls of fish feed and took turns throwing them into the waters.
 Fishes would gather to grab the feed.
 With heavy hearts, we then said goodbye to Kuya Alex.

 Mid-morning, we arrived in Tikling Island, our last stop here in Matnog, Sorsogon.
 I was excited to be here, since last time we didn’t have enough time to swim.
-Up close, we noticed that the sand is also pinkish, similar to the Subic beaches.
-The water was still as clear and blue as I remembered it last time, and there stood still the bare green hills from across the island.
+Up close, we noticed that the sand is also pinkish, similar to the Subic Beach.
+We actually didn’t notice before.

-There were hammocks near the residential huts, and a poso where tourists can wash themselves off after swimming.
+There were hammocks near the residential huts and a poso where tourists can wash themselves off after swimming.
 We stopped by the houses and watched healthy black pigs being fed fresh coconut.

-Paguriran Island Beach Resort: 0917 832 0245
+- Paguriran Island Beach Resort: 0917 832 0245